Wilmington massacre: Issues

-1898 White Supremacy campaign
+1898 white supremacy campaign

+In late 1897, nine prominent Wilmington men were unhappy with what they called "Negro Rule" in the city hall.
+As well, they were anxious of black success in the 1898 U.S. Congressional election.
+An editorial in a black newspaper merely expressing that some white women voluntarily chose sexual relations with black individuals ignited the racist social culture in Wilmington.

-In late 1897, nine prominent Wilmington men were unhappy with what they called "Negro Rule".
-They were particularly aggrieved about Fusion government reforms that affected their ability to manage and "game" (i.e., fix to their advantage) the city's affairs.
+White supremacists were aggrieved about Fusion government reforms that affected their ability to manage and "game" (i.e., fix to their advantage) the city's affairs.
 Interest rates were lowered, which decreased banking revenue.
 Tax laws were adjusted, directly affecting stockholders and property owners who now had to pay a "like proportion" of taxes on the property they owned.
 Railroad regulations were tightened, making it more difficult for those who had railroad holdings to capitalize on them.
 Many Wilmington Democrats thought these reforms were directed at them, the city's economic leaders.

-These men, the "Secret Nine" —Hugh MacRae, J. Allan Taylor, Hardy L. Fennell, W. A. Johnson, L. B. Sasser, William Gilchrist, P. B. Manning, E. S. Lathrop, and Walter L. Parsley—banded together and began conspiring to re-take control of the government.
+These men, the "Secret Nine" —Hugh MacRae, J. Allan Taylor, Hardy L. Fennell, W. A. Johnson, L. B. Sasser, William Gilchrist, P. B. Manning, E. S. Lathrop, and Walter L. Parsley—banded together and began conspiring to re-take control of the city government.